November 9, 2024

 • narrow fit (wides available)

 The Nucleo II High GTX is the lightest hiking boot I know with high-cut ankle support.
 Lighter and more flexible than traditional hiking boots, it's a little more athletic than most midweights, making it a good choice for fast hikers.
 The Nucleo features soft, Nubuck leather and stands out for its GORE-TEX Surround waterproofing—the most breathable GTX membrane—and for Vibram Megagrip outsoles that excel on wet and dry surfaces.
 La Sportivas run small and narrow (by US standards), but the Nucleo is available in wide.
 This boot is a premium pick for hikers who want high performance in a moderately lightweight package with supportive ankle collars.
-For more, here's my review of the Nucleo High II GTX.
+I personally hiked several of Pennsylvania's best backpacking loops in this boot, including the Black Forest Trail—here's my full Nucleo HIgh II review.

 Best Fit